 Law School Requirements

-Before we consider mandatory requirements, note that a Juris Doctor (JD) program can last up to four years, depending on the law school and if it is full or part-time.
+Before we consider the mandatory requirements, you should note that a Juris Doctor (JD) program can last up to four years, depending on the law school and if it's full-time or part-time.

-A JD is the standard law degree you’ll receive after graduating from a US law school.
-If you are interested, after getting a JD, you can further your career by getting an advanced degree, such as an LLM or SJD.
-But this isn’t necessary, as all you need to get your bar license and legally practice law is a JD.
+A JD is the standard law degree you'll receive after graduating from a US law school.
+If you are interested, you can further your career after receiving your JD by getting an advanced degree, such as a Master of Laws (LLM) or Doctor of Juridical Science (SJD).
+But this isn't necessary, as all you need to practice law legally is to pass the bar exam and your JD.

 So, what are the requirements to get into law school to get a JD?
 Read on.

-You need to have a bachelor’s degree before you can get into law school.
-But unlike other professional degrees, such as medicine, the courses you can choose to take for your bachelor’s degree are open.
-That is, you aren’t limited to studying specific courses before you can qualify for law school.
+The main thing you'll need to have to get into law school is your bachelor's degree.
+But unlike other professional degrees, such as medicine, the courses you can choose to take for your bachelor's degree are open.
+That is, you aren't limited to studying specific courses before you can qualify for law school.

 Having said this, however, recent data shows that undergrads more likely to get into law school are those who majored in liberal arts, such as history, rhetoric, economics, journalism, or philosophy.
-Top law schools are looking for students with solid critical-thinking, problem-solving, oratory, writing, research, and similar skills.
+In addition, top law schools look for students with solid critical thinking, problem-solving, oratory, writing, research, and similar skills.

-And it’s not just all about majoring in the right courses.
-To increase your chances of being accepted into the law school of your choice, you have to graduate with a good undergraduate grade point average (GPA).
-To get into a top 10 US law school, you’ll need at least a 3.50 GPA.
+And it's not just all about majoring in the right courses.
+To increase your chances of being accepted into the law school of your choice, you'll need to graduate with a good undergraduate grade point average (GPA).
+To get into a top 10 US law school, you'll need at least a 3.60 GPA.

 If your GPA is low, getting into a top-ranking law school becomes more difficult.
-But in certain scenarios, such issues can be circumvented – more on this later.
+But in certain circumstances, such issues can be circumvented—more on this later.

-The vital thing to take away from all of this is: what you major in doesn’t matter as long as you graduate with a strong GPA.
-A high GPA increases your chances of getting into law school—so strive to take courses you excel at and thus have a higher chance of passing with flying colors.
+The vital thing to take away from all of this is: what you major in doesn't matter as much, as long as you graduate with a strong GPA.
+A high GPA increases your chances of getting into law school?so strive to take courses you excel at and thus have a higher chance of passing with flying colors.